-- A. Pay for a special duty assignment shall be to the bottom of the pay range of the existing higher-level job classification or to a pay step in the existing higher classification that provides the step equivalent of approximately 5 percent increase over the employee's current rate of pay, whichever is greater. - B. Special duty compensation may not exceed the top step of the new range unless the employee was receiving above top of range merit pay.
-In those instances, the pay may exceed the maximum of the new pay range by no more than five percent and shall continue only as long as the merit pay would have remained in effect. - C. When the special duty assignment is completed, the employee's pay shall revert to the pay rate the employee would have received if the employee had not been assigned to special duty. - D. Special duty pay shall not be considered part of an employee's base pay rate for purposes of placement within a pay range as a result of promotion or reclassification. - 21.5 Accretion and other work-out-of classification: Incidental assignments can have the cumulative effect of creating out-of-classification work by accretion when assigned work out of the employee's current classification becomes the preponderance of the work performed by the employee.
+- A. Pay for a special duty assignment shall be to the first step of the pay range of the existing higher-level job classification or to a pay step in the existing higher classification that provides at least the equivalent of two steps (approximately 5 percent) increase over the employee's current rate of pay, whichever is greater. - B. Special duty compensation may not exceed the top step of the new range unless the employee was receiving above-Step-10 merit pay.
+In those instances, the pay may exceed the maximum of the new pay range by no more than five percent and shall continue only as long as the merit pay would have remained in effect. - C. When the special duty assignment is completed, the employee's pay shall revert to the pay rate the employee would have received if the employee had not been assigned to special duty. - D. Special duty pay shall not be considered part of an employee's base pay rate for purposes of placement within a pay range as a result of promotion or reclassification. - E. While on Special Duty pension contributions will be made for all hours compensated in accordance with Article 18.

+22.5 Accretion and other work-out-of-classification: Incidental assignments can have the cumulative effect of creating out-of-classification work by accretion when assigned work out of the employee's current classification becomes the preponderance of the work performed by the employee.
 Reorganization, changes in job content or council actions may likewise cause the duties of a position to change, or a position may be otherwise incorrectly classified.
-Under these circumstances, employees may request the Human Resources Director (or designee) to review their job duties to determine if the duties and responsibilities performed by the employee are more accurately described in another, more appropriate, job classification. - A. County Classification Review Procedure.
-Employees will submit their request for reclassification by completing a Position Description Questionnaire and forwarding it to the applicable Human Resources Service Delivery Manager (SDM), who will forward it to the supervisor for review and comment.
+Under these circumstances, employees may request the Human Resources Director (or designee) to review their job duties to determine if the duties and responsibilities performed by the employee are more accurately described in another, more appropriate, job classification.

+A. County Classification Review Procedure.
+Employees will submit their request for reclassification by completing a Position Description Questionnaire and forwarding it to the applicable Human Resources Services Delivery Manager (SDM), who will forward it to the supervisor for review and comment.
 After the supervisor has reviewed and commented upon the PDQ, the PDQ will be returned to the employee for review and comment, and then submitted to the section manager and the division director before being returned to the applicable SDM for finalization.
 Once the PDQ has been finalized, it will be delivered to King County Human Resources Division for a classification analyst to review the request according to their policies and procedures and notify the employee of their findings when the review is completed.